Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 So that's how it started.

-And and, you know, we had a lot of,
+And and you know, we had a lot of,

 input, both requested

-and not requested for us.
+and not requested from different folks.

-The in the industry 20 years ago.
+In the industry 20 years ago,

-There was a lot of talk
+there was a lot of talk

 about the e-commerce companies,